dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

 - An arrow symbol to collapse and expand the overlay card

+In the middle of the card is a legend if the layer has one.

 Along the bottom of the overlay card from left to right are:

 - A slider for modifying the layer transparency